Skip to Content

 It’s gonna be a great year, not just a good year, my fellow Disney friends!

-If you’re looking to book a trip to Disney World in January, be sure to go through this guide to ensure it’s the best time for your visit.
+If you’re looking to book a trip to Disney World in January, be sure to go through this guide to ensure it’s the best time for you to visit.

-Or if you’ve already booked, take not of what’s closed, plus any special events going on.
+Or if you’ve already booked, take note of what’s closed, plus any special events going on.

 Keep reading for my guide to Disney World in January, including weather, what to wear, crowd predictions, new attractions, closures, events, and more.